 Like Ross, Maples believed that it was the designer’s job to find the golf course that resided in the land’s structure, and his fealty to the land is evident in No. 5’s variety—holes meandering up and down, left and right, and over water.
-(No. 5 has more water hazards than any of the other courses at Pinehurst.)
 The combination of water carries, elevated greens and overall greater yardage favors longer hitters.

-One of Pinehurst’s prettiest holes, the par-3 15th, is here.
+One of Pinehurst’s most picturesque holes, the par-3 15th, is here.
 Known as the Cathedral Hole, it’s fronted by a pond and encircled by a stand of ancient pines, the tops of which resemble the pipes of an organ.
-The Cathedral Hole actually predates No. 5; it was once the sixth hole on No. 3.

 Reminder: Children 12 and under stay, eat and play free when staying in room with parents.